Oryzone/OryzoneMediaStorageBundle/Resources/doc/index.rst

 Render the media
 =============
 Rendering is an advanced function that may speed up the proper rendering of certain media files.
-Each provider has its own render method specialized to construct the html code for its media type: the image provider is specialized to render `img` tags, the youtube provider will render the youtube embed code and so on.
+Each provider has its own render method specialized to construct the html code for its media type: the image provider is specialized to render ``img`` tags, the youtube provider will render the youtube embed code and so on.

-If you need to render the html of an image you can user the `render` method:
+If you need to render the html of an image you can user the ``render(Media $media, $variantName, $options = array())`` method:

 .. code-block:: php